boris-gans/tricount-dupe/REPORT.md

-# MyCount Delivery Report (Version 2 vs Version 1)
+# MyCount v2 Delivery Report

 ## Overview
 MyCount remains a full-stack expense-sharing tool built on FastAPI, PostgreSQL, React, and Docker.
 This report summarizes the changes introduced after release/v1, focusing on production hardening, delivery automation, and observability.
 The goal was to make the service deployable, monitorable, and testable with minimal manual steps.